Patience: Christianity

-In the Christian religion, patience is one of the most valuable virtues of life.
-Increasing patience is viewed as the work of the Holy Ghost in the Christian who has accepted the gift of salvation.
-While patience is not one of the traditional biblical three theological virtues nor one of the traditional cardinal virtues, it is part of the fruit of the Holy Spirit, according to the Apostle Paul in his Epistle to the Galatians.
+In the Christian religion, patience is one of the most valuable virtues.
+The Holy Ghost increases patience in the Christian who has accepted the gift of salvation.
+While patience is not one of the traditional biblical three theological virtues or one of the traditional cardinal virtues, it is part of the fruit of the Holy Spirit, according to the Apostle Paul in his Epistle to the Galatians.
 Patience was included in later formulations of the seven virtues.